isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Propagating from seed.md

 		<img style="height:350px; width:350px" src="/images/Graphics/Animated/gif_seedsowing3.gif">
 	<p>How to sow seeds directly:</p>
 	<ol>
-		 <li>Make sure that the new planting area, be it a pot, planter bed, or true ground is <a href="/page-index/horticulture-techniques/plant-spacing/">large enough</a> with the appropriate soil depth for the fully-grown plant.
-Prepare the  <a href="/page-index/horticulture-techniques/soil/">soil</a> and remove <a href="/page-index/horticulture-techniques/weeding/">weeds</a> from the planting area.</li>
+		 <li>Make sure that the new planting area is <a href="/page-index/horticulture-techniques/plant-spacing/">large enough</a> with the appropriate soil depth for the fully-grown plant.
+Prepare the  <a href="/page-index/horticulture-techniques/soil/">soil</a> and remove <a href="/page-index/horticulture-techniques/weeding/">weeds</a> and other debris from the planting area.</li>
 		 <li>Make a shallow groove in the soil along the length of your planting space.</li>
 		 <li>Sprinkle small seeds or space out large seeds into the groove evenly</li>
 		 <li>Fill the groove with sterile potting or seedling mix.</li>